Mary of Saint Peter: Life

 From 1844 to 1847 Mary of Saint Peter reported that she had "communications" from Jesus about spreading devotion to his Holy Face.
 She reported that she experienced what her biographer, Janvier, terms "an interior vision".
 Repeatedly she describes that while at meditation "The Lord gave me to understand" particular insights.
 According to Marie of Saint Peter, Jesus told her that he desired devotion to his Holy Face in reparation for sacrilege and blasphemy, which he described as being like a "poisoned arrow."
-She wrote The Golden Arrow Holy Face Devotion (Prayer) which she said was dictated to her by Jesus.
+She wrote "The Golden Arrow Holy Face Devotion," which she said was dictated to her by Jesus.
 This prayer is now a well known Act of Reparation to Jesus Christ.

 The devotion that she started was promoted by Leo Dupont.
 Dupont prayed for and promoted the case for a devotion to the Holy Face of Jesus for around 30 years.
 Documents pertaining to the life of Mary of Saint Peter and the devotion were kept by the Catholic Church.
 Eventually, in 1874 Charles-Théodore Colet was appointed as the new Archbishop of Tours.
 Archbishop Colet examined the documents and in 1876 gave permission for them to be published and the devotion encouraged.
 The Devotion to the Holy Face of Jesus was eventually approved by Pope Leo XIII in 1885.

 Almost 50 years later, another French Discalced Carmelite nun, Thérèse of Lisieux wrote a number of poems and prayers in the 1890s that also helped spread the devotion to the Holy Face.
 In the 1930s, an Italian nun, Maria Pierina De Micheli associated the image of the Holy Face of Jesus from the Shroud of Turin with the devotion and made the first Holy Face Medal.

 The first Holy Face Medal was offered to Pope Pius XII who accepted it and approved the devotion in 1958 and declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday) for all Roman Catholics.